X-Mid Pro 1

 Pinnacle of Ultralight Tent Design

 The X-Mid Pro 1 is the ideal tent for the ultralight backpacker.
-It combines our maximally weight efficient X-Mid geometry with Dyneema® composite fabrics (DCF) to create one of the most spacious, simple, and stormworthy 1 person tents on the market - and yet weighs a mere 1 pound (16 oz / 465 g).
+It combines our maximally weight efficient X-Mid geometry with Dyneema® composite fabrics (DCF) to create one of the most spacious, simple, and stormworthy one person tents on the market - and yet it weighs under 1 pound (15.7 oz / 445 g) for the lightest version.

 The X-Mid Pro 1 is a seriously spacious tent with more interior volume than any other 1P trekking pole tent.
 It's not just spacious in the context of superlight tents, but actually is more spacious than almost every 1P tent - at any weight.